Christians should learn big words.

 Take, for example, “propitiation.”
 It is one of the most important concepts in the New Testament.
 Why?

 Our biggest problem is sin, for sin brings the wrath of a just and holy God upon us.
 Though sin ruins relationships, destroys our peace of mind, and enslaves us, the worst thing about it is that it brings God’s righteous, furious anger upon us.

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth (RO 1.18).

 Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him (JN 3.36).

-God?s righteous anger isn?t simply against sin, but sinners.
-Here?s our problem ? how do we get God?s wrath off us and make him favorable toward us?
-All the good deeds in the world – giving to charity, going to church, praying – none of these things fend off God?s retribution that’s bearing down on us.
+God’s righteous anger is not simply against sin, but sinners.
+Here is our problem – how do we remove God’s wrath from ourselves and make him favorable toward us?
+All the good deeds in the world – giving to charity, going to church, praying – none of these things fend off God’s retribution that’s bearing down on us.